 Enzymes and Cancer

-At the Wise Traditions conference sponsored by the Weston A. Price Foundation, Dr. Nicholas Gonzalez discussed the scientific support for his nutritional approach to cancer and other degenerative diseases in a speech titled “Enzymes and Cancer,” lasting roughly 100 minutes.
+At the Wise Traditions conference sponsored by the Weston A. Price Foundation, Dr. Nicholas Gonzalez discussed the scientific support for his nutritional approach to cancer and other degenerative diseases in a speech titled “Enzymes and Cancer.”
 Click here for a short excerpt (2.9 MB).
 Click here for a review.
 By arrangement with the producer, New Spring Press has the full-length recording available through this site, in video (DVD) or audio (a 2-CD set).
 The DVD version is available at Amazon – the price is the same, but shipping costs and times may vary.
 The recording is also available through Amazon Instant Video, along with a short preview.
+Length: 100 minutes.

 What Should I Eat?

 The world of diet and nutrition can be confusing, not only to lay people seeking a healthier way of life, but also to professionals trying to sort through a morass of sometimes contradictory information.
-In the lectures grouped under this title, given in different locations and having slightly different lengths, Dr. Nicholas Gonzalez discussed the physiology and biochemistry of dietary individuality, and made sense out of the confusion in the nutritional field and the contradictory statements of “experts.”
-He reviewed the work of such pioneers as Dr. Weston Price, who showed that traditional groups of humans thrived on many different types of diets; Dr. Francis Pottenger, who demonstrated the effect of nutrients on the nervous system; and Dr. William Donald Kelley, who synthesized the work of these researchers into a coherent plan (sometimes called “metabolic typing”) of individualized dietary and supplement prescriptions.
-This presentation is a thorough overview of why one diet does not work for all.
+Many nutritional experts propose a single “ideal” diet for everyone, though each of these experts may recommend a diet at odds with the others.
+Some believe all humans should follow a high meat, high animal fat diet; others, one emphasizing plant foods; still others, a more balanced “Mediterranean” type diet.
+Not only can these conflicting opinions lead to confusion among those trying to improve their health, many end up on a diet that just isn’t right for them.
+In this lecture, Dr. Gonzalez discussed the physiology and biochemistry of dietary individuality, and made sense out of the confusion in the nutritional field and the contradictory statements of “experts.”
+He reviewed the work of such pioneers as Dr. Weston Price, who showed that traditional groups of humans thrived on many different types of diets; Dr. Francis Pottenger, who demonstrated the effect of nutrients on the nervous system; and Dr. William Donald Kelley, who synthesized the work of these researchers into a coherent plan of individualized dietary and supplement prescriptions.
 Please note: this product will not give specifics for the ideal diet for any individual, and is not meant to be used as a self-help guide.
+Length: 161 minutes.

 A Nutritional Approach to Cancer

-In this 5 hour 34 minute seminar at the Wise Traditions conference, Dr. Gonzalez discussed the scientific support for the different elements of his approach to cancer, involving individualized diets, individualized supplement programs with large doses of pancreas product rich in naturally occuring enzymes, and detoxification routines such as coffee enemas.
+In this seminar at the Wise Traditions conference, Dr. Gonzalez discussed the scientific support for the different elements of his approach to cancer, involving individualized diets, individualized supplement programs with large doses of pancreas product rich in naturally occuring enzymes, and detoxification routines such as coffee enemas.
 Dr. Gonzalez also presented a number of case reports demonstrating the value of the therapy against both cancer and non-cancer illnesses.
 By arrangement with the producer, New Spring Press has the full-length recording available through this site as a download (three files).
 Versions on audio CDs or on DVDs are available through Fleetwood Onsite Conference Recording.
+Length: 5.5 hours.

 Please note: Microphone problems (that were corrected) created scratchy sounds during parts of Session 2.
 Click here (MP3 file, 3.0MB) for an example.
 The lectures are comprehensible throughout.